 Some rehab centers on the East Coast offer holistic healing options as well.
 This type of care is a great complement to clinical and evidence-based treatment options.
 In fact, the best rehab centers often combined these methods to give people the best of both worlds.

 Holistic treatment involves a number of treatment methods.
 Some examples include exercise therapy, yoga, adventure therapy and nutritional therapy.
 While holistic healing alone isn’t enough to overcome addiction, it still helps.
-People can use to reduce stress and focus on clinical substance abuse treatment options.
+People can use to reduce stress and focus on clinical substance use treatment options.

 Red Oak Recovery in North Carolina Can Help You